• HVE

 In other words, according to CBS (in the latest forecast dated 2023), for 2023 and 2024 combined:

-That's 23 to 30 deaths per day MORE than according to previous calculations.
-What happened between 2020 and 2023 to justify an increase of almost 20,000 deaths?
+That is 23 to 30 deaths per day MORE than according to previous calculations.
+What happened between 2020 and 2023 to reduce that increase of almost 20,000 [22.700] deaths?
 We don't know.
-Researchers from the Princess Máxima Center came up with some ideas, but were sharply rebuffed.
+Researchers from the Princess Máxima Centre suggested some ideas, but were sharply rebuffed.

 So the mortality expectation has suddenly risen significantly.
 What does CBS say about the increased mortality expectation via vzinfo.nl?